 The assessment strategy is designed to provide students with the opportunity to demonstrate: • Clinical and professional skills • Problem solving skills, ability to assimilate and interpret diagnostic findings • Clinical reasoning and case-management skills at an individual/population level. • Knowledge of animal health management protocols. • Client ‘education focussed’ communication skills • Understanding of the relationships between life-stage, disease risk and preventative strategies, health and welfare. • Demonstrate day one clinical skills, in the context of simulation training and making use of live animal resources if appropriate, within a must-pass clinical skills portfolio.

-The seven units of assessment that must be passed are the four individual Written Examinations, the OSCE, the Peer-led portfolio and the Clinical Practice portfolio.
+There are six units of assessment that must be passed: the four individual Written Examinations, the OSCE and the Clinical Practice portfolio.

 Written examinations for this module consists of: